|64.48 KB||64.48 KB|

 Sometimes a creditor who successfully sues you on a debt will place a lien on your vehicle to "secure the judgment."
 They do this by filing a document with the Maine Secretary of State's office where vehicle registrations are recorded.

-But if your vehicle is worth $5,000 or less, the creditor cannot legally place a lien on your vehicle.
-This is also true if your "ownership interest" is $5,000 or less.
-This can happen if you took out a loan to buy the vehicle and you have not paid enough on the loan to give you a $5,000 "equity" interest.
+But if your vehicle is worth $7,500 or less, the creditor must remove the lien if you ask properly.
+This is also true if your "ownership interest" is $7,500 or less.
+This can happen if:

 We have prepared a model form to request that a lien be removed.
 You can: